benjaminhyw/rails-online-shop/README.md

 * A user can register, sign in, and sign out.
   * User profile will contain Name, Age, and an array containing shopping cart items.
 * A user will receive email confirmation upon signing up.
-* A user can see a list of available items.
+* A user can see a list of available items. :heavy_check_mark:
-* A user can click on individual items to see more information.
+* A user can click on individual items to see more information. :heavy_check_mark:
 * A user can add items to shopping cart from show page.
 * A user can only be given Admin status from another Admin.
 * Admin users can modify inventory through a special page available only to Admin users.